AtheMathmo/AtheMathmo.github.io/_posts/2016-07-28-rusty-machine-talk.md

 It's excellent tooling and modern design are valuable for ML - and the benefit of performance with minimal effort (once you're past wrestling with the borrow checker) is huge.

+Some difficulty doing 'exploratory analysis' in Rust compared to say Python.
+But I think in the future Rust could definitely hold it's own.
 </section>

 <section>